pinmenote/pinmenote-extension/README.md

 It is some polymer polyfil for shadow root that messes with css.

 ### Limitations
+- Sometimes what you see / saw is what you saved
+  - some websites offload content not displayed on page - ex. using shadow dom
+  - the same condition applies to websites that don't load images until you scroll to them

-Not downloading svg icons from css files - to limit number of requests
+- Not downloading svg icons from css files - to limit number of requests